 To remove rust and/or file down burrs in a feder blade you will need more than just a cloth rag.
 While many people use sand paper or steel wool to clean their blades and file down burs these surfaces can often damage your blade and make it look ugly.
 The best kind of pad to use is actually 3M Scotch-Brite Ulta Fine Hands Pads in light grey.
 This pad will actually remove light scratches, which is very useful for cleaning sword blades you use for test cutting practice.
 As these usually are not stocked at Home Depot (at least the ones we have been to) you can order them easily here.

-Particularly challenging burs may need to be filed down.
-Here is a super cheap but useful one that can easily fit in your bag.
+You may be wondering how to repair chips in your HEMA longsword, or federschwert (feder) blade.
+You can use Particularly challenging burs such as a chip may need to be filed down to smooth it out.
+We recommend this super cheap but useful hand file that can easily fit in your bag.

 After you have cleaned the blade with oil and the Ultra Fine pads you can then polish it up.
 If you want to go for an easy mirror shine what you’ll need are some rags and this amazing product called Metal Glo.
 You can use this for normal cleaning as well if you really want to, but as it is more expensive per amount than light machine or gun oil is, it’s best used just for display pieces.